Fbullman/Final_Ski_Resort/README.md

 # Ski Resort Final Project

-## First Segement
+## First Segment

 ### Selected Topic

 For this project, we have decided to work with the Telluride Ski Resort in Mountain Village, Colorado.
 As snow is essential to the ski resort business, we will working to predict the amount of natural snow the ski resort will receive in the upcoming 2022-2023 ski season.
-The predictions are crucial to the business as they will be used to create cost estimates how much artificial snow the resort will need to produce in order to keep the resort operating optimally.
+The predictions are crucial to the business as they will be used to create cost estimates for how much artificial snow the resort will need to produce in order to keep the resort operating optimally.

 ### Reason Topic Was Selected